robotpy/robotpy-docs/guide/simulator.rst

 .. note:: The easiest way to install pygame is to install one of the precompiled
           wheels available on pypi via ``pip install pygame``.
-This should work on OSX, Windows, and Linux.
+This should work on macOS, Windows, and Linux.

 	  Installing pygame from source requires having a compiler installed, as it has many binary dependencies.
 It can be a tricky thing to accomplish,